-If you are planning a trip to India, here is a list of some amazing places you must visit in India to inspire you to visit this fascinating country.
+If you are planning a trip to India, here is a list of the best solo travel destinations in India to inspire you to visit this fascinating country.

 1. Shimla – Active GatG

-Shimla is the capital of Himachal Pradesh and is known for its green hills capped with snow.
-Surrounding the nature are structures from the colonial era which provide some breathtaking views.
-The best time to visit Shimla is between April to August and December to January.
-If you love to trek then this area is perfect for hiking.
-You can even camp here to really enjoy the serene beauty for longer than a day.
+Shimla, the capital of Himachal Pradesh, is known for its green hills capped with snow.
+Surrounding nature are structures from the colonial era, which provide some breathtaking views.
+The best time to visit Shimla is between April to August.
+It is one of the best solo travel destinations in December and January.
+If you love to trek, then this area is perfect for hiking.
+You can even camp here, allowing for a budget solo trip in India to really enjoy the serene beauty for longer than a day.

 2. Coorg – Active & Nature GatG

 Known as “The Scotland of India” this dream destination known as Coorg (or Kodagu) has hills and forests of sandalwood and teak.
-It's perfect for nature lovers with acres of tea plantations and if you love adventure then Coorg has plenty of outdoor activities such as trekking and white-water rafting.
+It's perfect for nature lovers with acres of tea plantations, and if you love adventure, then Coorg has plenty of outdoor activities such as trekking and white-water rafting or river rafting.
 You could even try your hand at fishing too.

 3. Jaipur – Cultural GatG

-Rajasthan's World Heritage city is one of the most colourful cities and is known around the world.
-It was an important place in Indian history for the royal families and its royal structures signify the importance of this city in ancient times.
+Rajasthan's Unesco World Heritage City is one of the most colourful cities known worldwide.
+It was an important place in Indian history for the royal families, and its royal structures signify the importance of this city in ancient times.
 People in Jaipur often wear traditional ethnic dresses or colourful sarees.

 Magnificent old palaces have been turned into hotels so you can feel like a royal amongst the Mughal-Rajasthani architecture.
 With royal spas and palaces, the pink city of Jaipur is meant to be a stunning city to visit.